Exponential decay of random correlations for random Anosov systems mixing on fibers: Introduction

 For deterministic dynamical systems, there are a large number of results considering the exponential decay of correlations, for instance \cite{BW75,Ru78,Liv95A,Young98,Young99,Dol00,Ch06,Alv08,CD09,Ch09,WY13,Liv16,Pes19,AZI19}.
 For RDS, the exponential decay of (quenched) random correlations was obtained for random Lasota–Yorke maps on intervals \cite{Buz99}, for random perturbations of expanding maps \cite{Baladi96}, for i.i.d unimodal maps \cite{Baladiunimodal2002} and for a class of non-uniformly expanding random dynamical systems \cite{MSP20}.
 In \cite{Kif08}, the topological one-sided random shift of finite type with the fiber Gibbs measure was proved to have certain nonuniform $\omega-$wise decay of correlations, and similar results held for random expanding in average transformations.
-Note that the system in this paper is a class of random hyperbolic system and it is randomly conjugated to a two-sided random shift \cite{Gund99}.
-Other decay rates of random correlations such as stretched exponential and polynomial decay were also considered for certain random dynamical systems \cite{Xin18,Marks19,Marks20}.
+Note that the system in this paper belongs to random hyperbolic system and it is randomly conjugated to a two-sided random shift \cite{Gund99}.
+Recently, the authors in \cite{AlvesWael2022} obtain the exponential decay of quenched future random correlations for random perturbation of topological mixing uniformly hyperbolic system and a family of equivariant physical measure.
+We note that our results are independent, since our main example can not be obtained by perturbation, and it is unknown whether the family of equivariant physical measure coincides the random SRB measure.
+Other decay rates of random correlations such as stretched exponential and polynomial decay were also considered for certain random dynamical systems \cite{Xin18,Marks19,Marks20,AlvesWael2022}.